oroinc/documentation/commerce/frontstore_guide/navigation/index.rst

 .. note:: The screenshots in this guide are provided for illustration purposes only, as layouts and available functionality may vary as the result of customization.

-The key elements of the front store menu are represented below.
+The key elements of the storefront menu are represented below.

 .. _frontstore-guide--navigation-top: